graves/nu_rust_ast/README.md

 Use it to:

-- **Debug** complex relationships (trait impls, method resolution)
+- **Debug** complex relationships (trait impls, method resolution).
-- **Generate docs** from raw source
+- **Generate docs** from raw source.
-- **Analyze structure** for refactors and performance work
+- **Analyze structure** for refactors and performance work.
+- **Revive a Rust project** that won't build and thus cannot make use of `rust-analyzer`.

 It helps answer the questions:

-> "What is this?", "Where did it come from?", "What does it do?", "Is it documented?", "What’s it related to?"
+> "What is this?", "Where did it come from?", "What does it do?", "Is it documented?", "What’s it related to?", "How do we remove it?"

-…with actionable metadata.
+with actionable metadata.

 ---